 PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Vereda of Ponta de São Lourenço (PR8) is a completely different hike from the other popular treks in Madeira.
-It is probably the best-known coastal trail in Madeira and presents us with different landscapes from what we are used to in Madeira.
+It is probably the best-known coastal trail in Madeira and presents us with different landscapes from what we are used to.

 There are no trees on the Ponta de São Lourenço hike – the wind and land don’t allow it – but the landscape is still spectacular.
 At times it reminds me of the topography of Fishermen’s trail, but with much larger ravines and rock formations.

 This is not a very long trail, nor does it have long steep slopes.
-However, we are constantly climbing up or down during the 6 km of walking (3 km going + 3 km back).
+However, during the 6 km of walking (3 km going + 3 km back), we are constantly climbing up or down.

 Ponta de Sao Lourenco in Madeira Island